 Kevin Garnett

 Kevin Garnett, born in Greenville, South Carolina, is one of the most iconic NBA players of all time.
-Throughout his impressive career, Garnett played for the Minnesota Timberwolves, Boston Celtics, and Brooklyn Nets.
+Garnett played for the Minnesota Timberwolves, Boston Celtics, and Brooklyn Nets throughout his impressive career.
 KG, as he was known, was a 15-time NBA All-Star and earned NBA Most Valuable Player (MVP) honors in 2004.
 He also won an NBA Championship in 2008 with the Boston Celtics and was inducted into the Naismith Memorial Basketball Hall of Fame in 2020.

 Khris Middleton

-Khris Middleton, another South Carolina native, has become an essential contributor to the Milwaukee Bucks’ success.
+Khris Middleton, another South Carolina native, has contributed to the Milwaukee Bucks’ success.
 The versatile forward, born in Charleston, has been a key player for the Bucks and has been selected twice as an NBA All-Star.
 In 2021, he played a crucial role in helping the Bucks capture their first NBA Championship in 50 years.

 Larry Nance